junelsolis/junelsolis-old/README.md

     'tags' => 'an array of optional tags, written as a string', ]);
 ```
 For more information on this, please have a look at the `Project.php` and `2020_02_09_033742_create_projects_table.php` files.
-In the future, my plan will be to have project data reside in a Wordpress instance and access it via the Wordpress API.
+In the future, my plan is to have project data reside as posts in Wordpress instance and access it via the Wordpress API.

 ### Build scripts
 In order to build brotli-compressed versions of the files, use the `npm run production` script.
 For development, use `npm run watch` or `npm run dev` in order to save time.